Orthodontics

 While orthodontic treatment can correct bite problems, many TMJ cases require a combination of therapies to achieve the best results.
 The temporomandibular joint is influenced not only by tooth alignment but also by muscles, ligaments, and daily habits such as teeth grinding or jaw clenching.

 Because of this complexity, dentists often combine orthodontic care with supportive treatments that help stabilize the joint and relieve muscle tension.
-Patients exploring comprehensive treatment plans frequently ask Can Braces Fix TMJ or whether additional therapies are necessary.
+Patients exploring comprehensive treatment plans frequently ask if braces can fix TMJ or whether additional therapies are necessary.

 Combining braces with other treatment approaches can improve outcomes by addressing both structural and muscular causes of TMJ disorders.
 These complementary therapies may include supportive jaw braces, night guards, physical therapy, and lifestyle adjustments.